 Our efforts have resulted in the identification of more than 100 previously unidentified peptides encoded within the mitochondrial genome and generated over 1,000 analogs.
-Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, cancer, fibrotic diseases and other diseases.
+Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, fibrotic diseases, ARDS, cancer, and other diseases.

 Clinical Program: Our first clinical candidate, CB4211, is a potential treatment for NASH and obesity.
 It is a novel peptide initially developed from a MOTS-c MDP.
 In July 2018, we initiated a Phase 1a/1b clinical study of CB4211.
 In November 2019, the double-blind, placebo-controlled Phase 1a stage was completed and the blinded safety and tolerability data supported advancement to the Phase 1b stage of the study.
 The study was designed to initially assess the safety, tolerability and pharmacokinetics of CB4211 following single and multiple-ascending doses in healthy subjects.
-In November 2019, we initiated recruitment for the Phase 1b stage which is designed to assess the safety, tolerability and activity of CB4211 in obese subjects with non-alcoholic fatty liver disease (NAFLD).
+In November 2019, we initiated recruitment for the Phase 1b stage, which is designed to assess the safety, tolerability and activity of CB4211 in obese subjects with non-alcoholic fatty liver disease (NAFLD).
 Assessments will include changes in liver fat assessed by MRI-PDFF, body weight and biomarkers relevant to NASH and obesity.
-On March 30, 2020, we announced adelay in the completion of our Phase 1b study due to the COVID-19 pandemic.
+On March 30, 2020, we announced a delay in the completion of our Phase 1b study due to the COVID-19 pandemic.
 The delay was a result of a pause by some of our clinical research organization partners in all of their activities related to the study in response to COVID-19.
 On July 7, 2020, we announced the resumption of our Phase 1b study.
-We currently expect the topline NASH and obesity readouts for the Phase 1b study to be available in the second quarter of 2021, subject to any further potential negative impacts of the COVID-19 pandemic or other factors.
-We plan to complete preparations for a Phase 2 study of CB4211 in 2021 and initiate a Phase 2 study in 2022, subject to positive clinical results and sufficient funding from potential partnerships and general fundraising.
+In March 2021, we completed the enrollment for the Phase 1b clinical trial.
+While topline data is expected to be released in July 2021, it is dependent upon a number of factors and therefore, we cannot predict with certainty the exact timing of such release.
+Based on positive clinical results and additional funding from potential partnerships and general fundraising, we plan to initiate preparations for a Phase 2 study of CB4211 in 2021 and initiate a Phase 2 study in 2022.